Halfnight/knowledge_platform/conference/Experience_Devops_Camp_2024.md

 Output of the discussion:
 - DevOps (Development and Operations) is a culture that, in simple terms, aims to develop and make software available to customers quickly and easily
-- The use should break down the separation of development and operations teams of an application
+- The usage should break down the separation of development and operations teams of an application
 - DevOps is not really hung on a single engineer or a single team
 - Separating platform, DevOps and development teams is a problematic development
 - Architects play an important role in promoting collaboration between development and operations and supporting the technical implementation